AdamKyle/flare/resources/info/tips/section-1.md

 It's all a slow steady grind to the top.
 What's at the top?
 Harder creatures and [Celestials](/information/celestials).

-Kingdoms also come in handy the higher the level you are, specifically for crafting high-end items that cannot be purchased from the shop and access to high-end damage dealing end game enchantments
+Kingdoms also come in handy the higher the level you are, specifically for crafting high-end items that cannot be purchased from the shop and access to high-end damage dealing end game enchantments.

+## Your First Adventure

+The best way to get early levels is to first gear your self out with the gold given and once you are able to kill goblins in one hit, head to Smugglers Port at 160/80 using the directional move buttons. it's the first port you see after you register and the game loads.

+Do the first adventure a few times till you can then select Moss Covered Skeleton and kill it in one hit.
+Then do the second adventure a few times.

+After a few times you should have amassed a lot of items, gold, xp and possible skill xp if you decide to train a skill while doing adventures.

+learn more about [Adventures](/information/adventures) here.